 By the time Drupal 7 came out it was unimaginable for most developers to build a site without Drush because of the incredible boost they got in their development process and the option of generating a site from a makefile and avoiding the need to add in their project contrib code or risk of people hacking the behaviour of this module and unfortunately this was a common practice.

 But Drush with the makefile wasn’t good enough, if they update some module the makefile won’t show any update, sometimes some releases breaks other modules and it wasn’t a clear way to say “I need up to this version of that module”, indeed the whole update process itself wasn’t very automated at all, and it was only useful for download a specific version of a module and with his dependencies (it gets the latest version of them without check if they are compatible)

-When Drupal 8 come out in 2015 it tried to use Composer in a very non-intrusive way, as a result Composer was hardly worth using.
-It was very slow, every new version override the composers files, and had a few other disadvantages but at least we got autoloading (finally!!).
-However things changed once the GitHub project “drupal-composer/drupal-project” appeared, suddenly it was possible to create a Drupal site and add/remove/update modules very easy without the help of any external tools other than Composer.
+When Drupal 8 come out in 2015 it tried to use Composer in a very non-intrusive way, as a result, Composer was hardly worth using.
+It was very slow, every new version overrides composers files, and had a few other disadvantages but at least we got autoloading (finally!!).
+However, things changed once the GitHub project “drupal-composer/drupal-project” appeared, suddenly it was possible to create a Drupal site and add/remove/update modules very easy without the help of any external tools other than Composer.